East Mainland Church Privacy Policy

 - in order to fulfil individual employment contracts with our employees (e.g. personnel administration) or for agreements with volunteers;

-- in order to communicate with you (e.g. by letter, email or telephone) for example to provide information relating to our work or new developments;
+- in order to communicate with you (e.g. by letter, email or telephone), for example, to provide information relating to our work or new developments;

 - in order to further our charitable aims, e.g. such as for fundraising activities;

-- for internal administration, such as for accounting purposes, or for analysing how we may better advance the Kingdom of God.
+- for internal administration, such as for accounting purposes or for analysing how we may better advance the Kingdom of God.

 Disclosure of Information

-The congregation may require to share personal information held for a number of reasons including to provide pastoral or other assistance, process donations or carry out any other contractual obligations.
+The congregation may require to share personal information held for a number of reasons, including to provide pastoral or other assistance, process donations or carry out any other contractual obligations.
 This data may be disclosed to:

 - the relevant Presbytery;